 Bait Bags and Cool Bags

 In the world of angling, cool bags aren’t used for keeping packed lunches and beers chilled.
 Instead, they are primarily used for the storage of baits, in order to keep frozen boilies and other baits as fresh as possible for as long as possible – although this isn’t to say that you won’t find a packet of bacon stored in there as well ready for the next day’s breakfast.
 You’ll also find that we have a range of bait bags that are designed for use with potted glugs and additives.
 These will feature specially designed segments and will often come with their own pots – allowing you to prepare your pop-ups or hookbaits with glug before you even leave for the bank.
-You might find that the rucksack or carryall that you own will already come with a specially designed ‘cool bag’ section.
-We also stock a range of fabric ‘bait buckets’.
-These are ideal for the angler who likes to take a lot of gear, as their flexibility ensures that you don’t’ have to sacrifice any boot space for groundbait mixing bowls.
-Our largest bait and cool bags come in at £50 and are ideal for long sessions when you want to keep a significant amount of bait fresh for an extended period of time.
-For smaller bait bowls and cool bags for shorter sessions, our prices start from as little as £5.

 Rig Safes and Accessory Cases

 Rig safes and accessory cases are some of the most important luggage items for the angler who likes to be organised on the bank.
 Your rigs, floats, leads, and other essential accessories tend to be the smallest items in your tackle collection and they could very easily be lost or damaged if you were to throw them all in the bottom of your large rucksack or carryall.
-Rig safes and accessory cases are purpose designed to protect your most vital bits of terminal tackle.
-A rig safe is normally a plastic or stiff fabric wallet which allows you to store ready made rigs in neat rows.
+Rig safes and accessory cases are purposes designed to protect your most vital bits of terminal tackle.
+A rig safe is normally plastic or stiff fabric wallet which allows you to store ready-made rigs in neat rows.
 These are designed to prevent tangles and normally feature a slim metal pole, for you to hook your hook around to prevent it blunting, and dense foam, to protect the body of your rig.
 After all, your rig is one of the most essential elements of your tackle setup and you wouldn’t want to jeopardise an excellent angling session with a sub-par rig.

 Reel cases tend to be a luggage item that never sees much action on the bank, as nine times out of ten you’ll head down to the bank with your rod and reel already made up.
 However, they are an important aspect of your off-bank storage.
 After all, reels can be some of the most expensive bits of kit that you’ll invest in, so it makes sense to store them in a padded protective case when they aren’t in use.
 This ensures that they are in tip-top condition each time you head down to the bank.
 If you are an angler who doesn’t like to take the bulk of a rod holdall, or even a rod sleeve, down to the bank, then you might want a little on-bank protection from one of the on-rod reel cases we stock.
-These are either in the form of padded wrap-around cases that fasten around your reel or slot-on pouches with an especially designed hole to accommodate the rod.
-Our reel cases start at £5, which is a small price to pay for premier reel protection.

 You’ll struggle to name a style of fishing where a net isn’t integral to the landing or retention of your catch.
 Heading down to the water’s edge with a dry net is no problem but, after a long and successful session with your net seeing plenty of action, you’ll be clamouring for somewhere to store it so it doesn’t soak your car boot with smelly river or lake water.
 Even if you do manage to go some way towards drying your net on the bank chances are it will never be quite as dry as you like – and for match anglers who are retaining their catch until the very last moment it is a complete impossibility to dry out the keepnet before packing up the car and heading home.
-This is why we stock both keepnet bags and landing net bags on our site.
-Since our net bags are designed for holding wet nets you’ll find that the majority of will be waterproof and ‘stink proof’.
-This is to ensure that your boot and other luggage items remain dry and smell-free – after all, it is considerably easier to run a net mesh through the wash than it is a rucksack.
-You can invest in a bag to keep your boot dry and odourless for as little as £10.